Essential Industry Training by Evita at Carl Stahl

 • Examination records and reports

-• Examples of used (failed) wire ropes (a black museum)
+• Examples of failed wire ropes (a black museum)

 • A written examination